Twins Minor League Report (7/20): Summers Night

 Another one-run game in the Twins system; this one didnít go the Twins way.

 Former Twins-draftee Jared Dettmann pitched really well for the Braves affiliate today.

-The Twins managed eight hits.
+The Twins only managed eight hits.
 Three of them came off the bat of leadoff hitter Zach Granite.
 Granite and Dereck Rodriguez, who had two hits, each drove in a run.
 Tanner Vavra also had two hits.
 Granite stole his 8th base of the season.

 Hein Robb scattered five hits and two walks over five innings.
-He struck out six and allowed only one run, leaving the game with the E-Twins in a position to win.
+He struck out six and only allowed one run, leaving the game with the E-Twins in a position to win.